BFA in Studio Art, concentration in Photography

 Elective courses in Photography include:

-Senior Exhibition Requirement: All seniors enrolled in the BFA Programs must exhibit their work in the annual Senior Exhibition, held each Spring and Fall semester.
+All fourth years enrolled in the BFA programs must exhibit their work in the annual BFA Exhibition, held each Spring and Fall semester.
 Students are encouraged to consult the UNCG Undergraduate Bulletin for course descriptions.

 Suggested Course Schedule